denis-gordeev/codex_vibecoding/nendoroid_viewer/README.md

 This project aggregates data about Nendoroid figures and provides a web interface for browsing them.

+The database stores each figure's name, description, announcement and release dates as well as all image URLs scraped from the official site.

 Directories:

 - `scraper/` – Python scraper that collects data from the official website.